 The broader site has largely been cleared of vegetation as part of previous development and use of the land.
-However, the site still accommodates scattered stands of remnant bushland located mainly in the central and western sections.
+However, the site still accommodates scattered stands of remnant bushland located mainly in the southern and south eastern corner.
 This vegetation coverage on site is represented in the aerial photo provided at Figure 3, whilst figures 4 provides an extract of the NSW Biodiversity Mapping.
 Figures 5-6 provides photos of the vegetation at the eastern sections of the site.
 Further detail of the sites ecological values is described as part of the accompanying Biodiversity Development Assessment Report (BDAR).